|

 Typex and

-And even after WWII, some cipher machines were based on the
+And even after the war, some cipher machines were based on the

 the Russian Fialka and